 Pairwise cipher suite selector TKIP shall not be used as the pairwise cipher suite when dot11MeshSecurityActivated, dot11ProtectedTXOPNegotiationActivated, or dot11ProtectedQLoadReportActivated is true.

-If the pairwise cipher suite has not been selected, a STA shall attempt to reach the agreement on the pairwise cipher suite using the following procedure in four steps:
+If the pairwise cipher suite has not been selected, a STA or an MLD shall attempt to reach the agreement on the pairwise cipher suite using the following procedure in four steps:

-The STA shall announce the list of pairwise cipher suites it supports using an ordered list in the RSNE in the Mesh Peering Open frame.
-The first value in the list is the STA’s most preferred cipher suite, and the last value the least preferred.
+The STA or the MLD shall announce the list of pairwise cipher suites it supports using an ordered list in the RSNE in the Mesh Peering Open frame.
+The first value in the list is the STA’s or the MLD’s most preferred cipher suite, and the last value the least preferred.

-If the STA receives a Mesh Peering Open frame from the candidate peer STA, the STA shall make its decision on the selected pairwise cipher suite based on the intersection of its own ordered list and the received ordered list.
+If the STA or the MLD receives a Mesh Peering Open frame from the candidate peer STA or the candidate peer MLD, the STA or the MLD shall make its decision on the selected pairwise cipher suite based on the intersection of its own ordered list and the received ordered list.

-If the intersection is empty, the pairwise cipher suite selection fails and the STA generates the failure reason code MESH-INVALID-SECURITY-CAPABILITY and then takes the corresponding actions specified in 14.6.6 (AMPE finite state machine).
+If the intersection is empty, the pairwise cipher suite selection fails and the STA or the MLD generates the failure reason code MESH-INVALID-SECURITY-CAPABILITY and then takes the corresponding actions specified in 14.6.6 (AMPE finite state machine).

-If the intersection contains more than one value, the selected cipher suite shall be the entry in the intersection list most preferred by the STA that has the largest MAC address in the lexicographic ordering.
+If the intersection contains more than one value, the selected cipher suite shall be the entry in the intersection list most preferred by the STA or the MLD that has the largest MAC address in the lexicographic ordering.

-If the STA receives a Mesh Peering Confirm frame from the candidate peer STA before receiving a Mesh Peering Open frame, the STA shall verify that it supports the pairwise cipher suite chosen by the candidate peer STA.
+If the STA or MLD receives a Mesh Peering Confirm frame from the candidate peer STA or the candidate peer MLD before receiving a Mesh Peering Open frame, the STA or the MLD shall verify that it supports the pairwise cipher suite chosen by the candidate peer STA.
 Otherwise, the selection fails and the STA shall generate the failure reason code MESH-INVALID-SECURITY-CAPABILITY.
-Furthermore, upon receiving a Mesh Peering Open frame, the STA shall verify that the accepted selected pairwise cipher suite matches the pairwise cipher suite chosen in step b).
-If they do not match, the selection fails and the STA shall generate the failure reason code MESH-INVALID-SECURITY-CAPABILITY.
-Otherwise, the pairwise cipher suite selection succeeds, and the STA shall proceed to step d).
+Furthermore, upon receiving a Mesh Peering Open frame, the STA or the MLD shall verify that the accepted selected pairwise cipher suite matches the pairwise cipher suite chosen in step b).
+If they do not match, the selection fails and the STA or the MLD shall generate the failure reason code MESH-INVALID-SECURITY-CAPABILITY.
+Otherwise, the pairwise cipher suite selection succeeds, and the STA or the MLD shall proceed to step d).

-If the STA is generating a Mesh Peering Confirm frame, it shall set the Selected Pairwise Cipher Suite to the selected pairwise cipher suite upon successful pairwise cipher suite selection.
+If the STA or the MLD is generating a Mesh Peering Confirm frame, it shall set the Selected Pairwise Cipher Suite to the selected pairwise cipher suite upon successful pairwise cipher suite selection.

 Construction and processing AES-SIV-protected mesh peering Management frames